 - Moving my body in ways that feel good, that make me feel stronger

-- Taking on spiritual practices that align me to my Gods and Allies so I can find the right path forward
+- Spending more time on spiritual practices that align me to my Gods and Allies so I can find the right path forward

-Things I think shining will look like when it is outwardly-directed:
+Things I think rooting will look like when it is outwardly-directed:

-- Being a voice for the world we are trying to build
+- Being a stable, reliable voice for the world we are building

-There are a lot of ways to anchor your intention in your everyday surroundings.
+There are a lot of ways to anchor an intention in everyday surroundings.

 Find an image containing your word, or that reminds you of your word, and set it as the background on your phone, tablet, or console.
 This is the one I’ve chosen for my own device:

 Display your word.
 Write your word on a sticky note and stick it to your desk.
 Or, go one step more elaborate and build an entire vision board.
 There’s not a ton of useful stuff that’s going to happen between now and January first.
 Break out some old magazines, glue sticks, and scissors and make a big self-care mess.
 Arts and crafts will be a better use of your time than most stuff right now.